-- Host a Feed Your Neighbor food drive booth at a Ralphs/Food 4 Less supermarket on April 30.
+- Host a Feed Your Neighbor food drive booth at a Ralphs/Food 4 Less supermarket or a location of your choice.
 Give a copy of the GSGLA-provided item list to shoppers and ask them to buy at least one item on the list to donate to a local food bank or pantry.
 Shoppers drop off their item(s) and return the list. - Plan a troop party (or meeting) and "charge" a can of food for admission.
 Invite family and friends.
-Collect the items and on April 30, go with leaders and parents to deliver the food to a designated food bank, pantry, or local GSGLA Service Center. - Cadettes!
+Collect the items and in the month of April, go with leaders and parents to deliver the food to a preferred food bank, pantry, or one of your choice. - Cadettes!
 Join the Service Squad!
-Volunteer at the LA Food Bank (14+) on April 30, sorting and packing food items.
+Volunteer at the LA Food Bank (14+) on April 1, sorting and packing food items.
+Use password: GSGLA4.
 Refer to the Feed Your Neighbor page on the GSGLA website, www.girlscoutsla.org.